 What does good customer service look like?
 What does it feel like?
 And what does it mean for your business?
 You need to define it for your people.
 You also need to have incentives and reward programs.
 For any behavior you want people to exemplify, you have to reward it.

-Hire the right people, train your people and encourage them to use their brains.
+Hire the right people, train them and encourage them to use their brains.
 You need to make people feel like it’s their business.
 Ask the people who deal directly with the customers’ questions, listen to them and incorporate their good ideas.

-You don’t want people who work for you to think you don’t care what they have to say.
-Encourage them to listen, and make it a safe place for them to speak up when they see something that isn’t working.
-Give your people credit when they fi x or improve something.
+You don’t want people who work for you to think you don’t care about what they have to say.
+Encourage them to listen, and make the workplace a safe space for them to speak up when they see something that isn’t working.
+Give your people credit when they fix or improve something.
 Ownership builds trust.
 If people on your team have that trust, why would they ever want to jump ship and go someplace else?
 This is a much better outcome than what I call “quit and stay,” when people show up, but they are dead meat.
 When your internal people aren’t happy, they will tell everyone about it.

 What do you want your customers to know?
 For us, service is about caring about others.
-We established the slogan I CARE.
-When you know someone cares about you, you have that trust and loyalty, and you are willing to forgive them if something goes wrong.
+When you know someone cares about you, you have that trust and loyalty and you are willing to forgive them if something goes wrong.

 Your customers likely want options.
-Some people would rather just have an automated system, but you have to give people options to speak to a live person.
+Some people would rather just have an automated system, but you have to give people the option to speak to a live person.
 People fail to realize that many customers still want the human touch.

 This article was published in September 2009 and has been updated.
 Photo by @DelanahBanana/Twenty20